 BAIID Requirements for RDPs

 The driver’s license attorneys at The Davis Law Group, P.C. represent revoked and suspended drivers seeking driving relief at administrative hearings before the Illinois Secretary of State.
 Certain individuals may be granted a driver's license or a Restricted Driving Permit (“RDP”) subject to Breath Alcohol Ignition Interlock Device (“BAIID”) requirements.
-It should be noted that the rules that apply to BAIID devices for a person on a Restricted Driving Permit (“RDP”) are different than the rules that apply to BAIID devices if you are driving on a Monitored Device Driving Program (“MDDP”) during a DUI summary suspension period.
+It should be noted that the rules that apply to BAIID devices for a person on a Restricted Driving Permit (“RDP”) are different than the rules that apply to BAIID devices if you are driving on a Monitored Device Driving Program (“MDDP”), which may be issued during a DUI summary suspension.

-In order to obtain a RDP (also referred to as a work permit) you must first be approved for a RDP after an administrative hearing before the Illinois Secretary of State.
-If you are granted a RDP you are required to have a BAIID device installed under the following circumstances:1) Your license has been revoked or suspended two or more times due to any combination of convictions for DUI or statutory summary suspensions;
+In order to obtain a RDP (i.e. work permit) you must first be approved after an administrative hearing before the Illinois Secretary of State.
+If you are granted a RDP, you are required to have a BAIID device installed under the following circumstances:1) Your license has been revoked or suspended two or more times due to any combination of convictions for DUI or statutory summary suspensions;

 2) You have been revoked based on a conviction for Aggravated DUI resulting in death or serious personal injury; or